Evolution and Adam: Polygenism vs. Monogenism

-The species Homo Sapiens Sapiens probably was infused by God a soul because of the evidence from scholars Noam Chomsky and Robert Berwick's book, "Why Only Us."
+The science for the origins of human language comes from linguists Noam Chomsky and Robert Berwick in their book, "Why Only Us."
 This MIT published work points out that there was an explosion of communication 70,000 years ago.
 The brains of humans, according to Chomsky and Berwick, become layered and layered, with a radical and complex rewiring.
 Humans started doing radically new things.

-Humans can suddenly grasp basic syntactical references, using a complex working of words and symbols in communication.
+Humans could suddenly grasp basic syntactical references, using a complex working of words and symbols in communication.
 They could recognize the grammatical difference between, say, a subject and an object.
-The meaning of the parts of speech, such as that there is a difference between a dog (subject) biting a man (object), and a man (subject) biting a dog (object), were grasped suddenly by one human being.
+The meaning of the parts of speech, such as the difference between a dog (subject) biting a man (object), and a man (subject) biting a dog (object), were grasped suddenly by one human being.
 This is incredible language skills.

-According to Chomsky, no primate can do this.
+According to Chomsky and Berwick, no primate can do this.
 The new language mutation within humans did not involve just simple things like "bananas" - which primates can understand and communicate.
-Primates recognize no difference between basic syntactical references, they think that dog biting man and man biting dog are the same thing.
-They do not have the "universal grammar" that humans have begun demonstrating 70,000 years ago.
+Primates recognize no difference between basic syntactical references - they think that dog biting man and man biting dog are the same thing.
+They do not have the "universal grammar" that humans began demonstrating 70,000 years ago.